reczoo/LongCTR/README.md

 | 10   |  [MIRRN](./src/MIRRN.py)                  | [Multi-granularity Interest Retrieval and Refinement Network for Long-Term User Behavior Modeling in CTR Prediction](https://arxiv.org/abs/2411.15005), in KDD 2025.

 ## Benchmarking Results

-The DIN model with a sequence length of 50 serves as the global baseline, with other results presented as absolute values and percentage improvements.
+In the following, we present benchmarking results for long sequence models across various sequence lengths in CTR prediction.
+Specifically, we establish the DIN model with a sequence length of 50 as the global baseline and report the relative improvements of other models compared to this baseline.
+Each row illustrates the performance variation of a specific model as the sequence length increases.
+Each column compares the performance of different models at a given sequence length, with the best performance in each column highlighted by underlining and the global best results highlighted in bold.

 ### MicroVideo